-If you have been the victim of police brutality or had your property illegally seized by law enforcement, we can help you stand up for your rights.
-To learn more about your civil rights or employment litigation options, contact our firm today to schedule an appointment.
+If you have been the victim of police brutality or had your property illegally seized by law enforcement officials, we can help you stand up for your rights.
+To learn more about your civil rights or employment litigation options, call 888-352-3751 or use our online contact form to schedule an appointment.

-Cooper Erving & Savage LLP Helps Former Athletic Director to Settle First Amendment Lawsuit Against Averill Park School District for $567,500 (Northern District NY 2006). [ Phillip G. Steck] ( Decision)
+Cooper Erving & Savage LLP Helps Former Athletic Director to settle First Amendment Lawsuit Against Averill Park School District for $567,500 (Northern District NY 2006).
+(Decision)

 Obtained judgment against School District for retaliating against employee for her speech on the school budget (Northern District NY 2007).
 (Press Release)